evgenia-kaliuzhnaia/PetProject/README.md

 1. Open cmd
 2. Input one of the following commands:

-For authorization test
+*for authorization test:
 `mvn clean test -PauthorizationTest`

-For cart page test
+*for cart page test:
 `mvn clean test -PcartTest`

-To start all tests
+*to start all tests:
 `mvn clean test`